Succubus Blues by Richelle Mead

 Georgina is a succubus although her heart is no longer in her “career”.
 Normally I’m not fond of heroines doing things and moaning at the same time that they hate doing what they do but Ms Mead provides a very valid reason for Georgina’s personality in scenes of heart wrenching flashbacks.
 Of course, there remain the question of why her immediate superior, the imp Hugh, or the person both she and Hugh answer to, the demon Jerome, let her get away with doing so little, or why one would even pick Georgina to be a succubus in the first place.
 I’ll just be nice and assume that such questions will be answered in future books because there are plenty to adore in this story.

 Georgina’s personal life is, if she has her way, a barren desert.
 You see, she feeds off her lovers’ life force and if she has her way, she will not date, much less sleep with, nice guys if she has her way.
-Therefore, her co-worker Doug Sato is off-limits but the sleazy married Warren is okay when she needs her quota of scummy-male life force.
-However, the presence of two men complicate her life significantly – the author of her favorite romantic mystery series Seth Mortenson and the mysterious Roman “No, I’m not Ranger, I swear!”
+Therefore, her co-worker Doug Sato is off-limits, but the sleazy married Warren is okay when she needs her quota of scummy-male life force.
+However, the presence of two men complicates her life significantly – the author of her favorite romantic mystery series Seth Mortenson and the mysterious Roman “No, I’m not Ranger, I swear!”
 Smith.
 This doesn’t compare however to the fact that someone is killing immortals low and high in the place – angels, imps, vampires, demons, none are spared – and the killer is sending creepy letters to Georgina.
 Jerome and the angel Carter, who for some reason seem joined at the hip, warn Georgina not to meddle but she’s not really good at listening to instructions.

 Before I go on, let me make this clear: Succubus Blues is not a romance novel – it has romantic elements but there is no clear single romantic relationship here and there is definitely no resolution where somebody get married at the last page.
 This is more of Georgina’s story and she, being a succubus, isn’t going to go all holier-than-thou about sex – she uses sex as a way to achieve what she wants in this book and she also sleep with more than one men.
 There are no clear romantic relationships in here although Seth and Roman are the ones who obviously have gotten under her skin in different ways by the last page of this book.
 I must say, this book is nearly as fun as going to some Pick-Your-Boyfriend shop and be spoiled for choices because there are many men here that I find most intriguing.
 Jerome who has a bizarre fan-crush on John Cusack to the point that he models himself in the actor’s likeness has such a bad streak that I like, heh, but Carter is pretty intriguing as well as the deliberately flippant fellow who hides his serious nature well.
 Roman is also such a delicious bad boy.
 Seth is a pretty adorable nerdy hot-guy author who writes beautifully but speaks not-that-beautifully – how adorably realistic.
 Unfortunately, I find poor Seth the least interesting.
 I even find Warren more interesting than him.